Frequently Asked Questions

 • You can pay money into your account by sending an electronic payment (Faster Payment or CHAPS) to your Hampshire Trust Bank sort code and account number, which we will tell you once we have opened your account.
 If you open your account online we will provide your sort code and account number at the end of the application.
 However you apply, we will write to you to confirm your sort code and account number as soon as we have opened your account.

-If you are opening a notice account you can send as many payments as often as you like.
+If you are opening an easy access or notice account you can send as many payments as often as you like.

-If you are opening a bond you can send as many payments as you like up to the cut-off date quoted on your welcome letter.
+If you are opening a fixed rate bond you can send as many payments as you like within 14 days of the date you applied for the account.

 • How do I pay funds into my account?